Headshots of authors Sam Silverman and Calvin Azadi under EB5AN and Azadi Law logos.

 Filing the I-526E petition is a crucial step in the EB-5 process, and it is typically prepared with an immigration attorney’s assistance.
 The immigration attorney will assess the documentation and ensure the petition is accurate and complete in every aspect.

-The I-526E petition approval could take just a few months or several years, depending on the category of the investment and the applicant’s area of chargeability.
-If we look at the USCIS Check Case Processing Times webpage, it shows the average processing time for pre-RIA (legacy) I-526 petitions as 91 months for China and 55 months for other investors.
+I-526E petition approval could take just a few months or several years, depending on the category of the investment and the applicant’s area of chargeability.
+If we look at the USCIS Check Case Processing Times webpage, it shows the average processing time for pre-RIA (legacy) I-526 petitions as 96.5 months for China and 71.5 months for other investors.

 For post-RIA investors, however, the I-526E processing time has reduced drastically, thanks to the new set-aside categories, which we will explore in more detail below.
 Many I-526E petitions have been approved in less than a year, with rural TEA petitions getting the fastest approvals.

 The main reason behind swift I-526E approvals is the priority processing mandate for rural petitions.
-Under the RIA, rural investors get the unique advantage of expedited adjudication that is not available to any other EB-5 investment category.
-According to anecdotal evidence from many industry experts, new rural investors can expect an average processing time of six months for I-526E petitions.
+Under the RIA, rural investors have the unique advantage of expedited adjudication, which is not available to any other EB-5 investment category.
+This results in some EB5AN investors getting approvals in less than five months.

 A person filling out Form I-485, application to register permanent residence or adjust status.